jesserclinton/battleship-project/README.md

 > A multiplayer (more than 2 players) version of the classic board game Battleship.
 Will contain the server and client information to be hosted on a server.

 ## HEADS UP!
-> __I am still working on the jQuery/AJAX stuff.
-The jQuery fixed the AJAX, but I'm having to rewrite the whole file in order to use it.
-Thankfully jQuery is incredibly streamlined.
-I'll have it done before you know it!  - Spencer__

 ### TODO
 1. remove $('#start')